Machines & Phases

 There are broadly three specialities: 1

-Three Phases
+Three phases

-Or, consider the progression of a startup from early-stage to successful mature business.
+Alternatively, consider the progression of a startup from early-stage to successful mature business.

 Again, there are broadly three stages: 2

-Nine Intersections
+Nine intersections

 What’s at the intersections?